-Declarative models¶
+Declarative Models¶

-If you need to generate a declarative_model
+When you need to generate a declarative_model

 .
-Example, User.declarative()
+For example, User.declarative()

 import edgy